EditB/100-days-of-code/r1-log.md

 ### R1D46 - 13/2/18
 - Too tired to do much.
 Added some more text/pics to the website (my portfolio).
 Really need to rest up a bit.

+### R1D47 - 14/2/18
+- Still working on my website.
+Started to add descriptions to my projects.
+Still hasn't hooked up all the projects...